rrijnberk/webcomponents.github.io/src/documents/polyfills/shadow-dom.html.md

 ## Polyfill details

 A polyfill to provide Shadow DOM functionality in browsers that don't support it natively.

+Include the `ShadowDOM.js` or `ShadowDOM.min.js` (minified) file in your project.

+    <script src="webcomponentsjs/ShadowDOM.js"></script>

+Alternatively, you can directly use `webcomponents.js` (or the minified `webcomponents.min.js` file) in your project.

+## Polyfill notes

 This section explains how a proper (native) implementation differs from our polyfill implementation.

 ### Wrappers